What is a Workflow Engine? + 5 Open Source Tools

 For instance, the greater the number of distinct tools and actors involved in a workflow, the more difficult it’s going to be to consistently and manageably enforce business rules without some degree of centralization.

-Following on from this, consider what happens when the business rules that underpin a workflow change - say for example that we raised the cost threshold for automatically approving expenses.
+Following this, consider what happens when the business rules that underpin a workflow change - for example, we raise the cost threshold for automatically approving expenses.

 Workflow engines are also commonly leveraged in scenarios where we have the same kinds of logic across many distinct workflows.